fabiosaracco/lou_reed/README.md

 # README

-fico is a small module to calculate Fitness and Complexity according to the algorithm defined in Tacchella et al, A New Metrics for Countries' Fitness and Products' Complexity Scientific Reports volume 2, Article number: 723 (2012).
+Louvain algorithm's is affected by a dependence on the order of the nodes.
+The present module, built upon [igraph](https://python.igraph.org/en/stable/), preform the LOUvain algorithm in which the order of the nodes is REshufflED :)

 ## Setup
 It should probably install automatically.

 ## Installation

-fico can be installed via pip:
+lou_reed can be installed via pip:
 ```
 pip install git+https://github.com/fabiosaracco/lou_reed.git
 ```